calebfoss/p5-marker/README.md

 }
 ```

 Given the simplicity of the resulting image, I think there are a suprising number of concepts that need to be introduced in order to produce it.
-Without intentional code organization, I think it's quite easy to loose track of which styling/transformations will affect which things on the canvas.
+Without intentional code organization, I think it's quite easy to lose track of which styling/transformations will affect which things on the canvas.

 Here's how to produce that same example in Marker: